 Being in a Bag Pipe band for 5 years my musical journey was different to say the least.
 For starters, the sight of a man wearing a skirt and mouthing a weird looking instrument doesn’t really spell out ‘Rock On’ and bagpipers are often subjected to giggling remarks.
 To be honest, I was never fascinated by the costume and I completely understand why people find the get-up funny.

 Instead, I was intrigued and mesmerized by the sound the bagpipes produced.
-When I heard it for the first time at a military parade in Ottawa, Ontario, I found the music to be vastly different from anything I have ever heard before.
+When I heard it for the first time at a military parade in Ottawa, Ontario, where my good old friend June lives, who recently found out she has breast cancer.
+Anyways… I found the music to be vastly different from anything I have ever heard before.
 It was a band of about 100 men donning checkered kilts, tall black Glengarry bonnets, and white and black dress shoes.
 Most of the men played bagpipes while about a dozen of them kept the beat with drums.

 While everyone was busy giggling about the kilt and what they wore underneath it I was busy soaking in the music.
 I looked past the costume and fell in love with the music almost instantly.
 I knew right then and there I wanted to be a bagpiper.

 When I came back home in Philly I bought my first bagpipe, joined a class, bought the uniform, and started practicing.
 About 5 years back I joined a band of 25 men which included bagpipers and drummers.
 We now perform professionally for weddings, parades, and even in one instance a Scottish themed bachelor party.

 However, this story is not about how I made it as a bagpiper.
 Instead, it’s about how I manage to get the most beautiful girl in my life despite being one.
 Being a professional musician most of the interaction I had with women was during performances.